Goodies and greens always come highly recommended in our diets, and they bring with them all kinds of vitamins, minerals and health benefits.

-Either way, this is luckily more of an issue of misbehaviour from your dog than it is a health scare or anything that endangers your animal.
+Either way, this is luckily more of an issue of misbehavior from your dog than it is a health scare or anything that endangers your animal.

-Help your dog to realise that swiping any old food he or she wants is not something to be repeated – after all, next time your dog might eat something really quite dangerous rather than okra by mistake, and things could go from bad to worse.
+Help your dog to realize that swiping any old food he or she wants is not something to be repeated – after all, next time your dog might eat something quite dangerous rather than okra by mistake, and things could go from bad to worse.

 The vitamins and minerals in okra make it quite the safe choice for dog owners looking to up the nutrition levels in their pets.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.